 - Is the person a flight risk (will they come back to court for their appointed date)?

 - Is the person a danger to their community?

 At Barringer Law Firm, we strongly recommend working with an immigration lawyer to argue your case in court.
 We will make sure that those two questions are assessed fairly by the Immigration Judge, and protect your right to release from detainment via immigration bond.

 Why Is It Important to Get an Immigration Bond?

-Acquiring an immigration bond is important not only for getting released from custody and returning to important daily demands, but also for prolonging the timeline of your case.
+Acquiring a U.S. immigration bond is important not only for getting released from custody and returning to important daily demands, but also for prolonging the timeline of your case.

 The docket of cases for detained cases goes much more quickly, meaning that you could only have 6 months to a year to remain in the country if the end result of your case is deportation.
 This is not much time, and you won’t be able to live those months outside of a detention center.